webmasterkai/wayoffthegrid/docs/floatplan/BM-SGE_PT-HOR.md

 We transmit our position over VHF with a Class A Automatic Identification System (AIS) transceiver.
 This sends our details to other vessels within a 20 mile radius.
 It's also received by various shore stations that relay our position to websites like Marine Traffic when they receive our location info.
 This works when we are as far as 80 miles from shore.
 We also send our position via satellite to https://www.noforeignland.com/boat/twig/journey and https://www.marinetraffic.com/en/ais/home/shipid:450795/tracktype:9/lpt:1606661280 Satellite updates are not guaranteed but attempted every 5-10 minutes.
 Note that there are sometimes spans of several hours or more where our position is _not_ updated.

-Our latest position can be obtained by sending a text message to +1 763-878-8944 with the word twig.
+Our latest position can be obtained by texting the word twig to +1 763-878-8944.
 You should get an automatic reply within a couple minutes.
 It includes coordinates and the time of the fix in UTC.
-For example "Twig - 32 22.783 N - 64 40.377 W - 2021-06-10 18:53UTC - 0.1 SOG - 145 COG".
-The same method can be used to retrieve the position of one of our buddy boats by sending a message with the vessel name.
+For example example, sending the word twig will result in a message that looks like "Twig - 32 22.783 N - 64 40.377 W - 2021-06-10 18:53UTC - 0.1 SOG - 145 COG".
+Speed Over Ground and Course Over Ground are simple calculations based on the previous position and time.
+The same method can be used to retrieve the position of one of our buddy boats by texting their vessel name (sargo, taima1, polarseal).

 A **low-bandwidth friendly** webpage with positions for [Twig](https://api.wayoffthegrid.com/position/twig) and our buddy boats is available at https://api.wayoffthegrid.com/position or for Twig specifically https://api.wayoffthegrid.com/position/twig